A guide to fitness to practise

-If the case examiners or the adjudicators impose a conditions of practice or suspension order, a review hearing will usually be arranged shortly before the order is due to expire.
+If the case examiners or the adjudicators impose a conditions of practice or suspension order, a review hearing will be arranged shortly before the order is due to expire.
+If a hearing is not required, the adjudicators will review the order based on documentary evidence before the order expires.

-During the period in which a reviewable order is in place, a social worker’s compliance with the terms of the order will be monitored by our case review team.
-In circumstances where there is evidence that the order is not being complied with or other concerns have arisen, we will seek an immediate review of that order.
+Where there is evidence that the order is not being complied with or other concerns have been raised, we will seek an early review of that order.
 A social worker may also seek an early review of the order if circumstances have changed since the order was put in place.

 What to do if your fitness to practise is investigated

 We will always inform a social worker immediately if we decide to open an investigation and we will invite the social worker to communicate with us from the outset.
 If we decide that a fitness to practise investigation is required, we will (do all of the following):

-- Details of the social worker’s current employment arrangements
+a. the social worker’s employment arrangements

-We are required to inform a social worker’s employer of the investigation, keep them updated about progress and tell them about the outcome.
+We’re required to inform a social worker’s employer of the investigation, keep them updated about progress and tell them about the outcome.
 However, we will not share details of ill-health with an employer unless they brought the concerns to our attention initially.
 We will not publish any information about a fitness to practise investigation at this stage unless action is required to secure an interim order (see interim order section above).

 Support for social workers

 We appreciate that involvement in a fitness to practise investigation is likely to be difficult.
 We want to minimise stress to social workers wherever possible.

 Everyone going through fitness to practise procedures will have a named investigator at Social Work England.
-If you are interacting with our fitness to practise process and feel you would benefit from additional support, you can discuss this with your investigator, and they can advise you where best to find help.
-Read more about organisations that may be able to support you.
+If you’re going through our fitness to practise process and feel you would benefit from additional support, you can discuss this with your investigator and they can advise you where best to find help.